The school’s SEND Co is Laura Davies, Assistant Head Inclusion, contactable on 01709 543664 or via e-mail email@example.com

 Advice from ACT

-- Access to learning support service for teaching and learning strategies
+- Access to Inclusion Support service for teaching and learning strategies

 - Advice available from Educational Psychology Service